wazuh/wazuh-documentation/source/amazon/services/supported-services/cloudwatchlogs.rst

 AWS configuration
 -----------------

-AWS CloudWatch logs can be acccess by configuring CloudWatch to store them into a bucket or by using the CloudWatch Logs Agent.
+AWS CloudWatch logs can be accessed by configuring CloudWatch to store them into a bucket or by using the CloudWatch Logs Agent.
 The AWS API allows Wazuh to retrieve those logs, in order to analyze them and raise alerts if applicable.

 Wazuh configuration